Différences vitiligo et albinisme partiel

 Partial Albinism and Vitiligo: Differences Between These Two Depigmentations.

 Both vitiligo and partial albinism are related to skin pigmentation, and are sometimes confused.
 However, they are two distinct conditions, with different etiologies and management strategies.
 How can we distinguish between vitiligo and partial albinism?
-Find the answer here.
+The answer is revealed here.

 Summary